 Overdraft fees can be a financial nightmare, catching many unsuspecting individuals off guard and adding unnecessary stress to their lives.
 These fees occur when you avoid overdraft fees by spending more money than you have available in your bank account.
-This causes your balance to go into the negative, which can lead to a cascade of financial challenges.
+This causes your balance to go negative, leading to a cascade of financial challenges.

 To make matters worse, many financial institutions charge steep fees for each overdraft occurrence.
 Making it even more critical to find ways to avoid them.
 With a little foresight and responsible financial management, you can avoid these pesky charges and keep your finances on track.
 Ensuring a smoother and less financially turbulent journey.